 ‘I prefer Hogwarts,’ Harry whispered.
 ‘Beauxbatons is beautiful, but it doesn’t quite seem as magical.’

 ‘You are a biased, tasteless English boy, though.
 Beauxbatons is far more elegant and just as magical,’ Fleur murmured.
 ‘Hogwarts is grey, draughty, and has that horrible forest.’

 Harry squeezed her hand with a quiet laugh.
 ‘You haven’t seen half of the horrors of that forest.’

-The burnt skeleton amidst the pine trunks and needles hovered briefly before Fleur’s mind’s eye.
+The burnt skeleton amidst the pine trunks and needles hovered before Fleur’s mind’s eye.
 I’ve seen enough.

-She pointed their joined hands at the door toward at the far end of the corridor.
+She pointed their joined hands at the door toward the far end of the corridor.
 ‘Gabby’s out there.
 The door leads out over the buttress to a small balcony, nobody else ever goes there.’